suffolklibraries/sljekyll/blog/_posts/2015-04-28-its-official-reading-is-good-for-you.md

 Fiction can help us learn about a mental health condition.
 Depicting a real condition or situation helps us understand it from a personal, subjective view.

 Authors often do a large amount of research into certain conditions or have experience in the field of health, which helps them describe conditions accurately when they put pen to paper.
-Even [when they don&#8217;t do a huge amount of research](http://www.markhaddon.com/aspergers-and-autism), they can get people thinking.
+Even when they don't do a huge amount of research, they can get people thinking.

 Stories are also a source of healthy escapism; indeed, the health benefits of picking up a book, magazine or newspaper have some research behind them.